xenophonlabs/crvUSDrisk/README.md

 Results for the model runs detailed in our report can be analyzed in this Plotly Dashapp: [crvusdrisk.up.railway.app](crvusdrisk.up.railway.app).
 The dashboard is the best way to easily analyze individual model runs.

 # Analysis

-Our analysis of initial model results can be found in this report: **TODO**.
+Our analysis of initial model results can be found in this report: https://xenophonlabs.com/papers/A_Quantitative_Risk_Model_for_crvUSD.pdf.

 We used the `analysis.ipynb` notebook in `notebooks` to compare results across many scenarios.